TheCraftySlayer/prophet_forecast/README.md

 The preprocessing step removes weekends and county holiday closures from the training set.
 Any days with zero recorded calls are flagged and treated as missing values.
 Call volumes above the 99th percentile are winsorized to reduce the impact of extreme spikes.
-Additional dummy variables mark periods for notice mail-outs, assessment deadlines and nearby federal holidays.
-Weekly patterns are modeled using Prophet's built-in seasonality instead of manual weekday columns.
+Dummy variables mark periods for notice mail-outs, assessment deadlines, a May 2025 campaign and nearby federal holidays.
+Only a 3‑day moving average of visitor counts and raw chatbot queries are retained as regressors.

 The modeling pipeline applies a `log1p` transform to the target series to stabilize variance and then back‑transforms predictions to the original scale.